BastionFennell/BWI-robot-speech/README.md

 Then, run the listener node in the BWI-robot-speech package
 * `rosrun BWI-robot-speech listener.py`

-To say a string, publish an `std_msgs::String` message with the String you want to say to the `/audio_say` topic.
+To say a string, publish a string that you want to say to the `/audio_say` topic.
-To play a wav file, publish an `std_msgs::String` message with the absolute file path to the wav file to the `/audio_wav` topic.
+To play a wav file, publish a string message with the absolute file path to the wav file to the `/audio_wav` topic.